-A disease known as alcohol dependence syndrome, the most severe stage of a group of drinking problems which begins with binge drinking and alcohol abuse.
+A disease known as alcohol dependence syndrome, alcoholism is the most severe stage of a group of drinking problems which begins with binge drinking and alcohol abuse.

-This is the most common form of dementia among older people.
-Dementia is a brain disorder that seriously affects a person’s ability to carry out activities of daily living.
-Alzheimer’s destroys brain cells, causing problems with memory, thinking, language, and behavior severe enough to affect work, lifelong hobbies or social life.
+This is the most common form of dementia among older people, Alzheimer’s is a brain disorder that seriously affects a person’s ability to carry out activities of daily living.
+Alzheimer’s destroys brain cells, causing problems with memory, thinking, language and behavior severe enough to affect work, lifelong hobbies or social life.
 As the disease progresses the person may become anxious or aggressive, or wander away from home.
 Alzheimer’s gets worse over time and it is fatal.
 Today it is the sixth-leading cause of death in the United States.

-A condition marked by apprehension, tension or fear of real or imagined danger.
-Anxiety is a normal reaction to stress and may help a person deal with a difficult situation at work or school, by prompting one to cope with it.
+Anxiety is a condition marked by apprehension, tension or fear of real or imagined danger.
+Anxiety is a normal reaction to stress and may help a person deal with a difficult situation at work or school by prompting one to cope with it.
 When anxiety becomes excessive and interferes with activities of daily living it may fall under the classification of an anxiety disorder.

-A major affective disorder in which there are episodes of both mania and depression that refers to the cycling between high and low episodes.
-Bipolar disorder is a condition in which people experience abnormally elevated known as manic or abnormally depressed states for short, or significant periods of time in a way that interferes with activities of daily living.
-Bipolar disorder affects more than 2 million Americans – about 3 out of every 100 adults.
+Bipolar is a major affective disorder in which there are episodes of both mania and depression that refers to the cycling between high and low episodes.
+Bipolar disorder is a condition in which people experience abnormally elevated known as manic or abnormally depressed states for short or significant periods of time in a way that interferes with activities of daily living.
+Bipolar disorder affects more than 2 million Americans – about three out of every 100 adults.
 It affects people of all ages, race, ethnicity, gender, education or occupation.

 Borderline Personality Disorder

-A feeling of strange and painful thoughts.
-It may be triggered by a major life change.
-It is a normal reaction to a death or loss in a person’s life.
-It can be hard, stressful and tiring but it is not an illness.
-It affects people differently.
-It may be thoughts of confusion, disbelief, and wondering if it is just a dream, feelings of sadness, anger, guilt, loneliness, bitterness, fear, edginess, nervousness, short tempered and a lack of confidence.
-People may cry a lot, blame others, have upset stomachs and headaches, have problems sleeping, resting eating and doing small tasks.
-They may have little to no energy.
+Grief is characterized by strange and painful thoughts.
+It may be triggered by a major life change and is a normal reaction to a death or loss in a person’s life.
+It can be hard, stressful and tiring, but it is not an illness.
+Grief also affects people differently.
+It may be thoughts of confusion, disbelief and wondering if it is just a dream, feelings of sadness, anger, guilt, loneliness, bitterness, fear, edginess, nervousness, a short temper or a lack of confidence.
+People may cry a lot, blame others, have upset stomachs and headaches, have problems sleeping, resting, eating and doing small tasks.
+They may also have little to no energy.